Your cart is currently empty.

 Comparing 14mm and 18mm

-As we’ve said, the 14mm and 18mm bowls and joint sizes are the most common, by far.
+As we’ve said, the bong bowls sizes and 18mm bowl and joint sizes are the most common, by far.
 If you’ve already got your pieces, you’ll want to purchase a bowl that matches your piece’s joint size.
 However, if you’re in the market for a new bowl or you don’t mind to be, you can be a bit more selective.
-If you’re choosing between 14mm and 18mm, here’s what you need to consider:
+If you’re choosing between 14mm bowl and 18mm bowl, here’s what you need to consider:

 - How important is the size of the bowl itself (loading capacity) to you?